 As a seminar based course, discussion amongst members of the class is vital.
 All students are welcome.

-"I am an Academic Advising Director (AAD) at Stanford, so I am here to help students get the most out of their Stanford experiences.
+"I am an Undergraduate Advising Director (UAD) at Stanford, so I am here to help students get the most out of their Stanford experiences.
 I am very excited to be able to do that by teaching an IntroSem this Spring!
 My Ph.D. is in British History and the History of Science, focusing on the Victorian era.
 I work on questions related to the British census, the popularization of scientific ideas, and identity formation.
 Prior to coming to Academic Advising, I worked at CESTA on a variety of projects, like crowdsourcing, and the Chinese Railroad Workers Project.
 Before that I taught in Thinking Matters and its predecessor program, IHUM, which is what brought me to Stanford in 2006.
 I did my Ph.D. at UCLA, and am actually from Los Angeles.
-Outside of school, I love science fiction and fantasy literature, films, and tv (and non-sci-fi things, too).
+Outside of school, I love science fiction and fantasy literature, films, and tv (and even non-sci-fi things, too!
+Gasp!).
 I follow many sports, play some video games, play Dungeons and Dragons, bake bread, and I commute to campus by rollerblading."